 Skip to main content

-Agent Mode will directly implement changes in Unity on your behalf, while Ask Mode cannot.
+Agent Mode is Bezi’s actionable setting.
+It can directly implement changes in Unity on your behalf, while Ask Mode cannot.
 Consider Agent Mode as automatic implementation and Ask Mode as manual implementation.
+Agent Mode takes action in the Unity Editor via scripts and Actions.
+Before using Agent Mode, review the Actions documentation.

 We recommend you keep or undo suggestions as you work.
 Allowing suggestions to remain undecided may lead to unintentionally keeping suggestions that you did not want implemented.

-Proposed changes (i.e. suggestions) from Agent Mode can exist in three states.
+Proposed changes from Agent Mode can exist in three states.
 Undecided: Suggestions that have not been kept or undone Kept: Suggestions that you have opted to keep, which can happen in two ways

-• Directly Kept: You reviewed suggestion(s) and pressed Keep or Keep All button
+• Directly Kept: you reviewed suggestion(s) and pressed Keep or Keep All button

 Rejected: Suggestions that you have opted to undo, by pressing the Undo or Undo All button